Industrial Piercing FAQ - By APP Certified Piercers in NYC

 • Most industrial piercings are done at 14g (1.6mm), but some piercers may use 16g (1.2mm) depending on anatomy.

-• Thicker jewelry provides more stability, while thinner jewelry may be more comfortable for some people.
+• Thicker jewelry provides more stability and faster healing, while thinner jewelry may be more aesthetically pleasing for some people.
+Keep in mind your jewelry can be changed after it's healed.

-• It is recommended to wait at least 6 to 12 months before changing industrial piercing jewelry.
+• It is recommended to wait at least 9 to 12 months before changing industrial piercing jewelry to something from a third party as it could very likely compromise your healing experience.

 • Changing jewelry too early can cause irritation and prolong healing.